ayuningtyassalmaa/LayarTancep/README.md

 Layar Tancep
 ----

-is a entertaiment mobile app for watch movies and series.
+is an entertaiment mobile app for watch movies and series.

 still on progress....